Developer documentation

 Core instructions

-• initialize_escrow — Locks the estimated USDC session cost from the driver's wallet.
+• initialize_escrow: Locks the estimated USDC session stake from the driver wallet.

 POST /api/v2/oracle/session-initJSON